Pipe (fluid conveyance): Uses

 Additionally, pipes are used for many purposes that do not involve conveying fluid.
-Handrails, scaffolding, and support structures are often constructed from structural pipe, especially in an industrial environment.
+Handrails, scaffolding, and support structures are often constructed from structural pipes, especially in an industrial environment.

 History

 The first known use of pipes was in Ancient Egypt.
 The Pyramid of Sahure, completed around the 25th century BC, included a temple with an elaborate drainage system including more than 380 m of copper piping.

+During the Napoleonic Wars Birmingham gunmakers tried to use rolling mills to make iron musket barrels.
+One of them, Henry Osborne, developed a relatively effective process in 1817 with which he started to make iron gas tubes ca. 1820, selling some to gas lighting pioneer Samuel Clegg.

+When steel pipes were introduced in 19th century, they initially were riveted, and later clamped with H-shaped bars (even though methods for making weldless steel tubes were known already in the 1870s), until by the early 1930s these methods were replaced by welding, which is still widely used today.

 Manufacture

 There are three processes for metallic pipe manufacture.
-Centrifugal casting of hot alloyed metal is one of the most prominent process.
+Centrifugal casting of hot alloyed metal is one of the most prominent processes.
 Ductile iron pipes are generally manufactured in such a fashion.

-Seamless (SMLS) pipe is formed by drawing a solid billet over a piercing rod to create the hollow shell in a process called rotary piercing.
+Seamless pipe (SMLS) is formed by drawing a solid billet over a piercing rod to create the hollow shell in a process called rotary piercing.
 As the manufacturing process does not include any welding, seamless pipes are perceived to be stronger and more reliable.
 Historically, seamless pipe was regarded as withstanding pressure better than other types, and was often more available than welded pipe.

 Advances since the 1970s, in materials, process control, and non-destructive testing, allow correctly specified welded pipe to replace seamless in many applications.
 Welded pipe is formed by rolling plate and welding the seam (usually by Electric resistance welding ("ERW"), or Electric Fusion Welding ("EFW")).
 The weld flash can be removed from both inner and outer surfaces using a scarfing blade.
 The weld zone can also be heat-treated to make the seam less visible.
 Welded pipe often has tighter dimensional tolerances than the seamless type, and can be cheaper to manufacture.

 There are a number of processes that may be used to produce ERW pipes.
 Each of these processes leads to coalescence or merging of steel components into pipes.
 Electric current is passed through the surfaces that have to be welded together; as the components being welded together resist the electric current, heat is generated which forms the weld.
 Pools of molten metal are formed where the two surfaces are connected as a strong electric current is passed through the metal; these pools of molten metal form the weld that binds the two abutted components.